nandee95/Extended_Steamgifts/README.md

 <a target="_blank" href="https://steamcommunity.com/tradeoffer/new/?partner=95793561&amp;token=HxnczDWg"><img src="https://raw.githubusercontent.com/nandee95/Extended_Steamgifts/master/img/steam_donate.png"></a>

 Pull requests only for bugs.
-Please do not create pull requests for new features.
+Please do not create pull requests for new features.<br>
 The script isn't under active development anymore.
 However i'm trying to keep it working and up to date.

 <b>Description:</b>